ericanafziger/pizza-order/README.md

 ### License

-*This software is licensed under the MIT license*
+*This software is licensed under the MIT license.*

 Copyright (c) 2016 **Erica Nafziger**